 It started off with BlogHouse, of which getting to the BlogHouse itself was a mini adventure – 30 hours, 4 countries, 3 flights, 1 bus, 1 train and 1 car ride later, I find myself in a castle with about 15 other people I’ve never met before in my life, AND the bonus fact that my luggage somehow didn’t make my Zurich transit and was stuck there; I spent over 40 hours in the same clothes and these people continued to like me, amazing.
 But also, 3 days of intensive travel blogging workshopping came and went in the blink of an eye, and it’s probably the most useful and relevant study I’ve ever undertaken outside of school – I’m so glad to have met this bunch of people!
-Look out for a more detailed post on this coming soon…
+Read more about my BlogHouse experience.

 TBEX itself was pretty awesome and a little overwhelming really with the sheer number of travel blogginess in one place, though that was mitigated with the prep work from BlogHouse and new BlogHouse buddies.
 There’s one thing about being ok with travelling solo and being on your own, but having people who you know beyond just a name and face when it comes to networking (whether through the shared horrors of ‘getting niched’ or just sharing a beer) makes it so, so much easier for the introverted folk like me.
 Also didn’t hurt that they had some really awesome parties, free booze and food as well as lots of trips to introduce Ireland and Dublin to all the travel bloggers, really cool!